MetadataConsulting/registry/README.md

   * user/user - regular read only user
   * curator/curator - metadata curator with ability to read, create and update data models
   * admin/admin - user with admin access to the application
+  * supervisor/supervisor - user with supervisor access to the application (can reindex catalogue, see server stats)

 ## Customizaton _(optional)_
 You can customize the application by editing the `docker-compose.override.yml` file.
 See the comments inside this file for the